microsoft/BikeSharing360_SingleContainer/README.md

 * [Azure Bot App](https://github.com/Microsoft/BikeSharing360_BotApps)

 # Bikesharing360 Single Container App
-In this repo you will find the Single Container demo from Connect() 2016 where Donovan Brown opened an existing project and published it to Azure App service, running Linux Docker containers.
+In this repo you will find the Single Container demo where Scott opened an existing project, added docker support and published it to Azure App service, running Linux Docker containers.

 ## Demo Prerequisites
 The Single Container demo encompasses taking an existing ASP.NET Core Web App and deploying it to Azure App Services for Linux, using container deployments.
 To run this demo you'll need: